 For more information about the AEO Model, contact the ASA Authorisation & Audit team (AuthorisationAudit@transport.nsw.gov.au).

 Refer to Become an AEO for authorisation assessment or scope expansion details.

 Refer to AEO Surveillance Audit below for AEO obligations during surveillance period.

 What is a surveillance audit?

-- a competent systems auditor performing the role of team leader;
+- competent systems auditors to undertake the role of audit team leader;

-- engaging competent SMEs, as required, as part of the audit team;
+- competent SMEs, as required, are engaged as part of the audit team;

-- adopting a consultative risk-based approach to developing targeted audit scope – utilising information from previous assessments, audits or other sources;
+- adopting a consultative risk-based approach to developing targeted audit scope – utilising information from previous assessments, audits and other sources;

-- undertaking the audit in line with the agreed audit plan;
+- undertaking each audit in line with the agreed audit plan;

 - completing the audit report in the agreed timeframe;

-- following up with the AEO to ensure that agreed actions are addressed and closed.
+- following-up with the AEO to ensure that agreed non-conformances are addressed with appropriate mitigation responses and closed.

 When does an AEO undergo the first surveillance audit?

 The first surveillance audit is scheduled to take place around 12 months after an entity is granted AEO status, if the AEO is engaged in a Transport project or providing asset maintenance services.
 The audit establishes a baseline of performance against the nominated audit scope, reporting on the level of compliance against AEO requirements at deployment level.